aws/aws-graviton-getting-started/transition-guide.md

 Note: If you are not building your application or component parts of your overall application stack you may skip this step.

 For applications built using interpreted or JIT’d languages, including Java, PHP or Node.js, they should run as-is or with only minor modifications.
-The [Graviton Getting Started Guide](https://github.com/aws/aws-graviton-getting-started) contains language specific sections with recommendations, for example [Java](https://github.com/aws/aws-graviton-getting-started/blob/main/java.md) and [Python](https://github.com/aws/aws-graviton-getting-started/blob/main/python.md).
-Note if there is no language specific section it is because there is no specific guidance beyond using a suitably current version of the language as documented [here](https://github.com/aws/aws-graviton-getting-started#recent-software-updates-relevant-to-graviton) (e.g. PHP Version 7.4+). .NET-core is a great way to benefit from Graviton2-based instances, this [blog post](https://aws.amazon.com/blogs/compute/powering-net-5-with-aws-graviton2-benchmark-results/) covers .NET5 performance.
+The [Graviton Getting Started Guide](README.md) contains language specific sections with recommendations, for example [Java](java.md), [Python](python.md), [C/C++](c-c++.md), [Golang](golang.md), [Rust](rust.md) or [.Net](dotnet.md).
+Note if there is no language specific section it is because there is no specific guidance beyond using a suitably current version of the language as documented [here](README.md#recent-software-updates-relevant-to-graviton) (e.g. PHP Version 7.4+). .NET-core is a great way to benefit from Graviton2-based instances, this [blog post](https://aws.amazon.com/blogs/compute/powering-net-5-with-aws-graviton2-benchmark-results/) covers .NET5 performance.

 Applications using compiled languages including C, C++ or Go, need to be compiled for the Arm64 architecture.
-Most modern builds (e.g. using Make) will just work when run natively on Graviton2-based instances, however, you’ll find language specific compiler recommendations in the Graviton Getting Started Guide: [C/C++](https://github.com/aws/aws-graviton-getting-started/blob/main/c-c++.md), [Go](https://github.com/aws/aws-graviton-getting-started/blob/main/golang.md), and [Rust](https://github.com/aws/aws-graviton-getting-started/blob/main/rust.md).
+Most modern builds (e.g. using Make) will just work when run natively on Graviton2-based instances, however, you’ll find language specific compiler recommendations in the Graviton Getting Started Guide: [C/C++](c-c++.md), [Go](golang.md), and [Rust](rust.md).

 Just like an operating system, container images are architecture specific.
 You will need to build arm64 container image(s), to make the transition easier we recommend building multi-arch container image(s) that can run automatically on either x86-64 or arm64.
-Check out the [container section](https://github.com/aws/aws-graviton-getting-started/blob/main/containers.md) of the Graviton Getting Started Guide for more details and this [blog post](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/) provides a detailed overview of multi-architecture container image support, which is considered a best practice for establishing and maintaining a multi-architecture environment.
+Check out the [container section](containers.md) of this repository for more details and this [blog post](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/) provides a detailed overview of multi-architecture container image support, which is considered a best practice for establishing and maintaining a multi-architecture environment.

 You will also need to review any functional and unit test suite(s) to ensure you can test the new build artifacts with the same test coverage you have already for x86 artifacts.